-Further information can be found in future annual reports in respect of the Sub-Fund and by searching for "Approach to EU MiFID Sustainability Preferences" on www.jpmorganassetmanagement.lu
+Further information can be found in future annual reports in respect of the Sub-Fund and under "Approach to EU MiFID Sustainability Preferences" on www.jpmorganassetmanagement.lu.

 No

 What investment strategy does this financial product follow?

 The Sub-Fund's strategy can be considered in respect of its general investment approach and ESG approach as follows: